baileys2/Portfolio/README.md

 ----
 Possible sources of evidence (do any one of these):

-Proof of List implemtation here: https://github.com/aczirkle/04_Linked_List_Lab My list is a doublely linked list which allows an add, remove, get and set in constant time, throwing errors where apporiate.
+Proof of List implementation here: https://github.com/aczirkle/04_Linked_List_Lab

+My list is a doubly linked list which allows an add, remove, get and set in constant time, throwing errors where appropriate.
 Not leaking memory

 7 - Create an implementation of a Binary Search Tree